 This is not for you if you want to get married abroad!
 It's much better for the environment if you get married in a local location.
 And it's even better if you can have your ceremony and reception at the same venue.
 Choose somewhere that will need minimal decoration, which will help cut the cost and look simple and beautiful.
 If you can, and your venue has beautiful tables and chairs, try staying away from table linens and chair covers, these will require washing and drying.
 Look for stained wood which will look beautiful when styled minimal.
 A beautiful forest or garden is the ideal venue for minimal decor.

 With the right setting mis-matched chairs look great together.
 Ideal if you are planning the wedding yourself.
 Hunt down chairs not in use by family and friends, people always seem to have extra stashed away in the loft or garage!

 Consider using natural materials to create decorations, such as tree branches to hang foliage from and leaves for guest place cards.
 Pinecones also help bring outdoors inside.
 You can really get creative with this one with nature being your best friend.

 As most candles are made form paraffin which release toxic chemicals, you may want to look for beeswax and soy candles which are widely available.
-They maybe a little bit more expensive, but you wouldn't want to miss out of the beautiful atmosphere candles can create.
+They maybe a little bit more expensive, but you wouldn't want to miss out on the beautiful atmosphere candles can create.